-The birthstone for January is Garnet in pretty much every tradition except for the mystical where it is Emerald (and the secondary birthstone for January is Rose Quartz).
+The January birthstone is Garnet in pretty much every tradition except for the mystical where it is Emerald (and the secondary birthstone for January is Rose Quartz).
 Garnet is also the anniversary gemstone for the second and sixth year of marriage, the zodiac birthstone for Capricorn and Aquarius, and the planetary stone for Pluto.

-I love the brilliant sparkle of garnets (it also happens to be my birthstone), and I’m not the only one.
+I love the brilliant sparkle of garnets (it also happens to be my birthstone!), and I’m not the only one.
 They have been popular for thousands of years (even though many of the varieties we talk about here have been found in the past century), both as adornment and as protective talismans.
 Legend has it that Noah put a garnet in a lantern to light his way in the night, and the ancient Egyptians, Greeks and Romans all used them in jewelry.

 As usual, if you want to skip the text and go straight to the featured charms and pendants, just scroll down to the end of the post.

 In crystal healing, garnets in general are connected to the sacral chakra and are believed to help with the reproductive system and PMS, boost passion for life, charisma, creativity and libido, stabilize emotions, combat negativity and feelings of inferiority, inspire love, bring luck, success and protection.
 There is more on the specific properties for each type of garnet in the descriptions below.

 Garnet is most often thought of as a red gemstone (indeed the word “garnet” is often used to describe deep red items), but the fact is that garnets come in many different colors, each with its own name and properties.